 The outside is quite symmetrical and homogenous, but the inside is quite a maze, with hidden nooks and corners.
 Wide stately rooms open onto small intimate panelled bedrooms and some rooms have quite an atmospheric feeling.
 The interiors present every period of English history, from the Medieval solar at the top of the 14th-century tower to the Victorian drawing room.
 There are also Tudor bedrooms and a Georgian dining room, as well as a touching Edwardian nursery.

 The house played a role in the Civil War and a room presents that period in local history.
-Bolling Hall was then a Royalist base while Bradford was on the Parliamentarian side, and it was an important strategic base during the Royalist siege of Bradford.
+Bolling Hall was then a Royalist stronghold while Bradford was on the Parliamentarian side, and it was an important strategic base during the Royalist siege of Bradford.
 According to a legend, a ghost would have appeared in one of the rooms during the siege, to implore the Royalist general not to kill the locals.

 Around Bolling Hall: